kubar123/MagneticKelp/README.md

 20. Cancel settings, discarding any changes.
 Opens the main window.
 21. Browse to the location of the programs .exe.
 22. Restores the software tab to defaults.

+## FAQ
+*Q.'ERROR' is shown in the settings -> software*.
+A. Click the 'defaults' button and restart the app.
+If the issue persists delete the settings.ini file in the install directory noted above.

+*Q. I cannot click on the stream button, it is disabled.*
+A. Peerflix was not found, see instructions above to install the streaming component.